Olympic champion Sun Yang banned for 8 years in doping case - WHIZ News

 The Court of Arbitration for Sport found the three-time Olympic champion guilty of refusing to cooperate with sample collectors during a visit to his home in September 2018 that turned confrontational.

-In a rare hearing in open court in November, evidence was presented of how a security guard instructed by Sun’s mother used a hammer to smash the casing around a vial of his blood.
-The swimmer had asked CAS for a public trial.
+In a rare hearing in open court in November, evidence was presented of how a security guard instructed by Sun’s mother broke the casing around a vial of his blood.
+The swimmer lit the early-hours scene with his mobile phone.

 A 10-hour hearing broadcast on the court’s website showed Sun to be evasive at times under questioning that was hampered by severe translation issues between Chinese and English.
 The CAS panel’s verdict was delayed until all parties got a verified translation.